Pre-Doctoral Career Diversity Summer Workshops Frequently Asked Questions

 Fellow, Andrew W. Mellon Foundation/Humanities Without Walls Pre-Doctoral Career Diversity Summer Workshop

-HWW pre-doc fellows will stay at the DeWitt Hotel and Suites.
-The accommodations at the DeWitt are all fully furnished, private apartments with queen-size beds, sleeper sofas, eat-in kitchens, and wireless, high-speed internet access.
-More information on the lodgings may be found at the DeWitt website.
+In 2019 HWW pre-doc fellows will stay at the Residence Inn by Marriott Chicago Downtown/Magnificent Mile.
+The accommodations at the Residence Inn are all fully furnished, private apartments with queen-size beds, eat-in kitchens, and wireless, high-speed internet access.
+More information on the lodgings may be found at the Marriott website.

 The University of Illinois will issue stipend checks directly to each of the PreDoctoral Fellows via U.S. mail.
 Stipend payments will be issued in late April or early May.